trantlabs/missing-native-js-functions/README.md

-	similarity(compare: string): number; // Returns a value between 0 (different) and 1 (same) indicating how similar the string is to compare join(iterate: string[]): string; // Returns the array values seperated by the given divider as a string partiton(): string[] // Returns split array, but includes seperators }
+	similarity(compare: string): number; // Returns a value between 0 (different) and 1 (same) indicating how similar the string is to compare join(iterate: string[]): string; // Returns the array values seperated by the given divider as a string partiton(): string[] // Returns split array, but includes seperators toNumber(): number // converts string to number toBigInt(): number // converts string to BigInt, if not a number returns NaN }
 ```